dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Scripting (in bash and zsh)
 - Obsidian plugins - do some looking intoooo
 - How does a VM running on a Type 2 hypervisor route network traffic?
+- Look into the various forms/methods of telemetry
 - Go through all the TODO's and TAKEAWAY's from each class
 - **Go through each main subject and the content covered in the notes and expand on them in respective sections of this vault**
 - **Rationalise/rationalize/organise! each topic/content in this vault**